 Moving into the role of Chief Operating Officer is Nidhi Khanna, formerly Vice President of Artists and Client Relations at Artscape.
 She brings eighteen years of experience working in cultural production, creative programming, and social enterprise management, for various arts and culture organizations throughout greater Toronto, including Daniels Spectrum in Regent Park.

 In addition to leading the Creative Placemaking team, Assaf Weisz will take on a new role as Chief Strategy Officer, where he will lead Artscape’s strategic development, innovation and special projects through the Creative Placemaking Lab.
 Prior to joining Artscape, Weisz co-founded and served as Managing Director of Purpose Capital, was National Director of Canada for Nexus Global, and was a Fellow of the Brookfield Institute for Entrepreneurship & Innovation.

-In July, Artscape was also pleased to welcome Chalo Hancock as Managing Director of Artscape Daniels Launchpad.
+Artscape was also pleased to welcome Chalo Hancock as Managing Director of Artscape Daniels Launchpad in July.
 Previous to this role, Hancock co-founded U for Change, an award-winning charity in Toronto and was also involved in the launch and growth of Christopher Paunil Designs—a celebrated bridal and eveningwear brand with global markets.

 Artscape Communications Manager

 Artscape is a not-for-profit urban development organization based in Toronto that makes space for creativity and transforms communities.
 Since its beginning in 1986, Artscape has become recognized as an international leader in creative placemaking, a practice that leverages the power of art, culture and creativity to catalyze change, growth and transformation of place.